 - CSI Camera Module 5MP OV5640 (Linux): this camera is not available anymore for purchase, the article is kept for reference only.

-e-con Systems, a leading MIPI CSI-2 camera module manufacturer, has partnered with Toradex to provide embedded vision camera solutions with/for Toradex Computer On Modules.
+e-con Systems, a leading MIPI CSI-2 camera module manufacturer, has partnered with Toradex to provide embedded vision camera solutions with/for Toradex System On Modules.

 Currently, there are 4 camera modules:

 - CSI Camera Set 5MP AR0521 Color (preferred)

 Each of the devices above is integrated into our Cameras Database.

 Please refer to the e-con Systems page to learn more about it.

 Browse below for Cameras that should work on Toradex System on Modules.

 The Peripheral database is not yet available in the new developer website.
 See it on the archived developer website.